-The Company manages Own Funds in conjunction with solvency capital requirements.
-In the calculation of the SCR, the Company has chosen to implement the standard formula (SF).
+The Company manages its Own Funds in conjunction with solvency capital requirements.
+In the calculation of the SCR, the Company has chosen to implement an IM to calculate solvency capital requirements for its business.

 In managing capital, the Company seeks, on a consistent basis, to: